The best PLC Tutorial

 PLC relay four pole change over 24V AC.

-Before PLC’s (and this PLC tutorial, honest) the only way to make up a control circuit for a machine was with. . .
-Yep relays, as you can imagine on a machine with many motors and solenoids (posh word for electromagnet) to control, this took many relays.
-All of which had to be wired together in the right order.
+As you can imagine, on a machine with many motors and solenoid (posh word for electromagnet) valves to control, would take many relays.
+All of which had to be wired together in the right order, by following a circuit diagram.
 I’m glad I didn’t get that job then!

 This style of control panel gave rise to several problems, as the relays were mechanical they failed often.
 Coil failure and contact wear were difficult to diagnose and replace, also if a circuit change was needed that called for a rewired of all the involved relays.
 A panel with dozens of relays consumed oodles of power.

 So one day a smart bloke called Richard E. Morley, an employee of Bedford Associates, invented the first Programmable Logic Controller (Aha PLC) as a consultation project for the General Electric Company in 1968.
-Bedford Associates changed their name after some time to Modicon PLC and became a supplier of PLC’s.
+Bedford Associates changed their name after some time to Modicon PLC and eventually became the supplier of PLCs.

-The commercial version didn’t come along until several years later of course, they didn’t have a PLC tutorial in those days of course, so Mr Morley had to make the PLC easy to understand and program for the technicians of the day, so the relay Ladder Logic, as it’s called, style of operation was copied into the PLC software.
-Now would you be surprised to know Ladder Logic is still by far the most popular way to program PLC’s today, of course not.
+The commercial version didn’t come along until several years later of course, they didn’t have a PLC tutorial in those days of course, so Mr Morley had to make the PLC easy to understand and program for the technicians and maintenance electricians of the day.
+How did he do that I wonder!

-Quite laborious as you can imagine, especially if your prospective proggy is upwards of about 50 steps long (one step is a relay switch or coil).
-I'm glad I wasn't programming then, as generally most programs would be!
+Quite laborious as you can imagine, especially if your prospective program is upwards of about 50 steps long (one step is a relay switch or coil).
+As mentioned, I've used these hand held programmers way back in the past I can tell you with certainty it was difficult as most programs tended to be in the order of the thousands of steps long!

 Ok, so what does a Ladder Logic program look like then?